salesforce/dr-cla/README.md

 1. Authenticate to GitHub with your test user
 1. Open the audit page: `https://SOMETHING.ngrok.com/audit`
-1. You should see a list of organizations and repos and the CLA Webhook status for each
+1. You should see a list of organizations which have the Integration installed and which you are an admin of
-1. Add the CLA Webhook to your testing organization
 1. In GitHub edit the `README` file the testing repo and submit a pull request
 1. This will make a webhook request to your local application and validate the CLA status of the submitter
-1. You can see the webhooks, their deliveries, and redeliver the webhooks at: `https://github.com/organizations/YOUR_ORG/settings/hooks`
+1. You can see event deliveries in the Developer Settings for your GitHub Integration
-1. If you made the pull request as your testing user, the Pull Request status should be **mergable** because the user is considered an internal contributor (because it has access to the repo)
-1. If you make another pull request as a different user (using a fork) then the Pull Request status will be **unmergable** because the user hasn't signed the CLA and instructions for how to do so will be posted on the PR
+1. If you make a PR with a testing user that is not part of the org, you should see the PR validation failure and be able to sign the CLA

 Run the Tests
 -------------

-1. You will need two additional GitHub testing users.
-For each, create a personal access token at https://github.com/settings/tokens with the following permissions: `admin:org, admin:org_hook, admin:public_key, admin:repo_hook, delete_repo, repo, user`
+1. You will need two GitHub testing users.
+For each, [create a personal access token](https://github.com/settings/tokens) with the following permissions: `admin:org, admin:org_hook, admin:public_key, admin:repo_hook, delete_repo, repo, user`

 1. For user one, create a new testing organization (because this can't be done via the API).
 Add the integration user as a member of this org.

-1. For user one, create second new testing organization.
-Add the second user as a private member of this org.
-Install your integration into this org.
+1. For user one, install the Integration into the user's account and into the testing org.

-1. For user one, install the integration.

-1. Set the `GITHUB_TEST_TOKEN1`, `GITHUB_TEST_ORG1`, `GITHUB_TEST_ORG2`, and `GITHUB_TEST_TOKEN2` environment variables.
+1. Set the `GITHUB_TEST_TOKEN1`, `GITHUB_TEST_ORG`, and `GITHUB_TEST_TOKEN2` env vars.

 1. Run all of the tests continuously: